Facts to Calm Your Fear of Death and Dying

 - When someone dies, they have no conscious awareness of the actual event.

 Woody Allen famously quipped, “I’m not afraid of death; I just don’t want to be there when it happens.”

 There are many rational things to worry about when we contemplate our own death—perhaps foremost among those is the concern about how our surviving loved ones will cope emotionally and materially without us.
 But many of our worst fears about death are less realistic and based more on how we imagine death to be.
-This article is about those unfounded fears.
+This post is about those unfounded fears.